shortcut/testing/unit-tests/README.md

 * Understanding of unit testing

 ## Naming a test
 The name of the test should be consistent, meaningful and can be read like a sentence.
-What are you testing and what is the expected result to be?
+What are you testing and what is the expected result?

 One naming convention is the three part naming convention: **UnitOfWork** _ **InitialCondition** _ **ExpectedResult**